Saniya Sethi

 Some of the tasks were leading e.g. 'search for a brown trouser' changed to 'browse'.

-Unintentionally guides the participants towards a specifc behaviour encouraging bias.
+Unintentionally guides the participants towards a specific behaviour, encouraging bias.

-Participants were not using their own computers for the test.
+Participants were not using their computers for the test.

 Unrealistic representation of how they would interact with the website naturally.